Digitale Events

 – As a check-in

-– As a quick check of the mood of the participants
+– As a quick check of the participants’ mood

 (Technical) requirement

 A working chat.
-In the meantime, this has actually every common video software.
-But beware: if external parties are in the call, be sure to check in advance whether they can also use the chat.
+Actually every common video software now has this.
+But be careful: if there are external people in the call, be sure to check beforehand whether they can also use the chat.
 Otherwise, this exercise can backfire if some are excluded.

 SHARE A GIF